mcodiglione/3dont/README.md

 ##### Requirements

-Listed are versions of libraries used to develop pptk, though earlier versions of these libraries may also work.
+Listed are versions of libraries used to develop 3dont, though earlier versions of these libraries may also work.

 * [QT](https://www.qt.io/) 6.9